daBONDi/ansible-inventory-an_netbox/README.md

 This Inventory plugin was developed for a friend, and it is a quite opinionated simple version of the ansible netbox inventory plugin to return only the needed values for a faster inventory result

+- Device Role filtering
 - Support removal of domain names
-- custom tag prefix
+- Custom tag prefix
-- site filtering
+- Site filtering

 ## Usage